-The standard bench reagents required are set out below.
-If necessary, they may be made available from a communal supply: however, the attention of the Invigilators should be drawn to the fact that such an arrangement may enhance the opportunity for malpractice between candidates.
+The reagents below should also be provided.
+Each candidate should require no more than 10 cm3 of any of these reagents unless otherwise stated.
+If necessary, they may be made available from a communal supply: however, the attention of the Invigilators should be drawn to the fact that such an arrangement may lead to contamination of reagents and enhance the opportunity for malpractice between candidates. ന